 No deposit insurance except virtual banks

-It should also be noted that e-money issuers or money service operators normally hold deposits that are not protected by deposit insurance.
+In addition, e-money issuers or money service operators normally hold deposits that have deposit insurance for the protection.
 To simply put, MSOs cannot enjoy deposit insurance schemes as a real bank, so your money may not be well-protected as when it is held in a traditional bank.

 Cannot open business merchant account

 A major disadvantage is that money service operators in Hong Kong cannot act as a merchant service provider, meaning they cannot open business merchant accounts for clients.
-A merchant account is the bank account that enables businesses to accept payments by credit or debit cards.
+For instance, a merchant account is the bank account that enables businesses to accept payments by credit or debit cards.
 Merchant accounts are popular to eCommerce businesses, those high in demand for online settlements.
-A merchant account reflects the relationship between the bank/the merchant provider, the retailer, and the payment processor.
+Above all, a merchant account reflects the relationship between the bank/the merchant provider, the retailer, and the payment processor.

 3. Some alternatives to bank accounts in Hong Kong you should know

-Whether your choice is best suited for your business may be a top concerning question.
-There are a number of fintech solutions arising for business people in such cases.
-To help you make the right decision, below is a quick review of 5 popular alternatives to Hong Kong traditional bank accounts that you should know!
+If seeking the best option is what you are doing now.
+Then there are a number of fintech solutions arising for business people in such cases.
+Most importantly, to help you make the right decision, below is a quick review of 5 popular alternatives to Hong Kong traditional bank accounts that you should know!

 Again, please note that these rising stars are best in fit with the niche market of startups or SME owners.

 Neat account is a worth-considering alternative to bank accounts in Hong Kong.
-With a Neat account, your assets are held in segregated bank accounts in licensed banks.
+With a Neat account, they held your assets in segregated bank accounts in licensed banks.
 Below are more about why Neat stands out among many MSOs in Hong Kong:

 - Neat account with multiple currencies: HKD, USD, EUR, and GBP.
 Other currencies are permitted, but they must be converted to those ones.